‘The Voice’ Spoilers: The Battle Rounds Begin, Celebrity Advisers Debut & Coaches Surprising Saves

 The series will continue its battle rounds on episodes that will air October 19 and 21.

 Usher, who is acting as a battle advisor, is returning to the series for the first time since Season 6 of the NBC reality competition singing series.
-He first appeared on The Voice in Season 4 when he filled the chair vacated by one of the show’s original judges Cee Lo Green.
+He first appeared on The Voice in Season 4 when he filled the chair vacated by one of the show’s original judges, Cee Lo Green.
 He then returned in Season 6 of the series, winning with his team member Josh Kaufman.
-Kaufman was Usher’s first win and had the distinction to be the first “stolen” artist to win (he was previously on Team Adam) and the oldest participant to win the competition.
+Kaufman was Usher’s first win, the first “stolen” artist to win (he was previously on Team Adam) and the oldest participant to win the competition.

-The Inquisitr recently reported that Gwen Stefani will not be returning for Season 18 of The Voice and will be exiting the show after this season.
-It is as yet unknown when she will return to the series as the show likes to rotate their coaches to keep the format and perspective of the series fresh.
+The Inquisitr recently reported that Gwen will not be returning for Season 18 of The Voice and will be exiting the show after this season.
+It is as yet unknown when she will return to the series as the show likes to rotate their coaches to keep the format and perspectives fresh.

-Stefani’s seat will be filled by Nick Jonas of The Jonas Brothers, who will be welcomed by his fellow judges in the Spring of 2020, shortly after he comes off tour with his family band in February of 2020.
+Stefani’s seat will be filled by Nick Jonas of the Jonas Brothers, who will be welcomed by his fellow judges in the Spring 2020, shortly after he comes off tour with his family band in February 2020.

 The Voice airs Mondays and Tuesdays at 8 p.m.
 EST on NBC.